MJ Melendez Preview, Player Props: Royals vs. Blue Jays

 - The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks first in MLB.

-- The Blue Jays' 3.74 team ERA ranks first across all league pitching staffs.
+- The Blue Jays have a 3.72 team ERA that ranks first among all league pitching staffs.

+- Berrios will aim to earn his 10th win when he gets the start for the Blue Jays, his 29th of the season.
+He is 9-10 with a 3.68 ERA and 153 strikeouts through 164 2/3 innings pitched.

-- In his most recent time out on Sunday, the righty threw four innings against the Colorado Rockies, giving up three earned runs while surrendering six hits.
+- In his last time out on Monday against the Oakland Athletics, the righty went six innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.